GuoweiHe/Insight-Coding-Challenge-Anomaly-Detection/README.md

     'customerID3': {'amount': [], 'friend': [], 'index': []},
     ......

+The 'amount' list record the purchases of customerID1.
+The 'friend' list record the nearest friends of customerID1.
+The 'index' list record the sequence of events related to customerID1.

 For example, after reading the following events:

  {"event_type":"purchase", "timestamp":"2017-06-13 11:33:01", "id": "1", "amount": "16.83"}